NATIVE SOUTHWEST JEWELRY TERMS

 Stampwork is a technique where the silversmith uses small metal punches, similar to leather punching tools, to stamp designs into silver.

-Sterling silver is a metal with silver content of .925 purity alloy with a .075 copper to make it hard.
+Sterling silver is a metal with content of .925 purity alloy with a .075 copper to make it hard.

 Turquoise is a semiprecious stone, hydrous aluminum phosphate, with a Mohs rating of 5-6.
 Copper salts give the stone it’s distinctive blue-green color.